camwebb/shiba/src/README.md

 ## Speciation-distribution model

-`SHIBA` uses a simple model to determine the spatial distribution of daughter lineages that maximises allopatric speciation.
+`SHIBA` uses a simple model to determine the spatial distribution of daughter lineages that maximizes allopatric speciation.
 When, at the transition of one period to the next, a lineage splitting occurs (as specified by the input phylogeny):